cferdinandi/adventure/content/campaigns/house-rules.md

 **If your young hero has any specific phobias or things I should avoid in the game, please let me know.** I want this to be a fun experience for everyone!

+## How a Virtual Game Works

+I'll be running this game over Zoom, and sharing maps and pictures of the places and creatures we encounter on our adventure.

+<p class="margin-bottom-small"><strong>Here's how it works:</strong></p>

+1. I describe a situation.
+2. The players tell me what they want to do.
+3. I describes what happens.

+{{<callout title="Example">}}
+**GM:** "Before you lies a bridge.
+There are boards missing in places, and the ones that remain appear old and rotted.
+What do you do?"

+**Player:** "I try to walk across, carefully checking for loose boards as I go."

+**GM:** "As you're walking across, one of the boards starts to break under your feet.
+As you scramble across, the entire bridge begins to collapse.
+What do you do?"

+**Player:** "I try to jump to the other side before the whole bridge falls down."

+**GM:** "You push off the breaking board with all of your might, catching the ledge with your fingers and hoisting yourself over the edge.
+The bridge falls into the chasm below you.
+But as you do, your sword falls out of your hilt and drops onto a ledge about 20 feet down.
+What do you do?"
+{{</callout>}}

+<p class="margin-bottom-small"><strong>Before the game:</strong></p>

+- Install Zoom, if it's not already on your computer
+- Grab a six-sided die, a pencil, and a piece of paper

+_If you think Zoom will cause issues on your computer or have concerns about it, please let me know and we can explore something else (like Google Meet)._

 ## Rules of the Table

 To help keep things running smoothly, there are a few rules I'm going to ask the players to follow.